- Any kind of abuse—whether it be physical, emotional, mental, sexual, etc.—can lead to PTSD, as abuse is a highly emotionally distressing experience.

 An abusive relationship can absolutely lead to Post Traumatic Stress Disorder (PTSD).
 To understand why this is, it is first important to understand what trauma does to the brain and how it can impact one’s mental and physical wellbeing.

-Understanding Trauma and Its Impact on the Brain
+Understanding Relationship PTSD and Its Impact

 Trauma can be defined as any highly emotionally distressing experience in which one’s sense of emotional or physical safety is in jeopardy.
 Therefore, any kind of abuse (emotional, physical, sexual, financial, etc.) can be considered traumatic.
 When someone is experiencing this kind of emotional distress, the brain can’t really process information effectively because of an overactivation of stress hormones causing a ‘fight, flight, or freeze’ response.
-For example, if you were near a viscous animal, you wouldn’t be thinking, ‘Hmm, I wonder what I’m going to have for dinner tonight,’ or ‘Did I remember to turn off the lights when I left my house this morning?’
+For example, if you were near a vicious animal, you wouldn’t be thinking, ‘Hmm, I wonder what I’m going to have for dinner tonight,’ or ‘Did I remember to turn off the lights when I left my house this morning?’
 Your body would instinctively take some kind of protective action such as running away.

 After a traumatic event, the memory of the trauma can sometimes get stuck or feel frozen in time in our short-term memory.
 Though our brain does this in preparation for protecting us from any potential future danger, it can become very emotionally uncomfortable.
 This is why sometimes painful things that have happened a long time ago can still sometimes feel like they are currently happening.
 When this happens, one can experience a variety of symptoms including: